steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

         target = Variable(target)
 ```

-Now feed the model!
+Now I feed the model!
 The model spits out what it thinks the output should be.

 ```python{9}
 model.train()